JoeAlexxxxx/3DLineReconstruction/README.md

 - Line files folder `-f (std::string)`

   Specify the folder path where the line segment files are stored.
-If line extraction method command `-l` is not used or -1, this command cannot be empty.
+If the line extraction method command `-l` is not used or -1, this command cannot be empty.

 - Line file extension `-e (std::string)`

-  Use with the previous command `-f`.
-This command does not refer to the file extension alone, and it used to help identify the pairing of line files and images.
+  Use the previous command `-f`.
+This command does not refer to the file extension alone, and it is used to help identify the pairing of line files and images.
 If the image name is `0001.jpg`, and the line file name `0001.line`, then the command input should be `.line`.
 If the line file name is `0001.jpg.line`, this command should be `.jpg.line`.

 - From colmap `-c (int)`

   If the nvm file is from colmap, this command should be specified.

-- Maxmum image size `-s` and maxmum line number `-n`
+- Maximum image size `-s` and maximum line number `-n`

   These two commands are used to limit the maximum size of the image and the maximum number of line segments input.
 The default value is 99999, which means no limit.